Grantys/Legend-ZA/README.md

 **How to Use:**
 - Open the **Turbo Macro** interface in the ComputerControl program.
 - Use the **Load Table** function to load the desired macro file from this repository.
+- Set the desired loop count
 - Start the macro according to its setup instructions below.

 ---